UX research tool

 3. Ideate

 For the ideation, I decided to do individual brainstorming, since this is a technique that always gave me good results, and I felt comfortable using it.
-After a discussion with a colleague, out of 12 ideas obtained during the brainstorming sessions, I selected 5.

 Sticky-note voting session